pts-mattdeluco/postman/README.md

 The requests should **not** be modified to accommodate different environments (see Environment below.)

-### Quick Start
-Download LCP API.postman\_collection.json and import into Postman.

-Setup one environment with a macKeyId and macKey (from console), and one lpid - Global Rewards, for example:
-* 43f39a8f-cac9-4957-8480-a83b6093cfe3 (production)
-* 3d94b74b-9ed6-4620-8f5c-9d7a37eff5a8 (staging)

-Get the LP details using the request found under LCP API -> LPs -> Get LP.

 ### Environment
 An environment should be created for each macKeyId.
 For each app